SeonghwanSeo/RxnFlow/README.md

 pip install -e '.[pmnet]' --find-links https://data.pyg.org/whl/torch-2.5.1+cu121.html
 ```

-### Data Preparation
+## Data Preparation

-To construct the synthetic action space, RxnFlow requires the reaction template set and the building block library.
+To construct datas, please follow the process in [data/README.md](data/README.md).

+### Reaction Template

-We provide two reaction template set:
+We provide the two reaction template sets:

-- We provide the 107-size reaction template set [templates/real.txt](data/templates/real.txt) from Enamine REAL synthesis protocol ([Gao et al.](https://github.com/wenhao-gao/synformer)).
+- We provide the 109-size reaction template set [templates/real.txt](templates/real.txt) from Enamine REAL synthesis protocol ([Gao et al.](https://github.com/wenhao-gao/synformer)).
 - The reaction template used in this paper contains 13 uni-molecular reactions and 58 bi-molecular reactions, which is constructed by [Cretu et al](https://github.com/mirunacrt/synflownet).
-The template set is available under [templates/hb_edited.txt](data/template/hb_edited.txt).
+The template set is available under [templates/hb_edited.txt](template/hb_edited.txt).

-To construct datas, please follow the process in [data/](data/).
+### Building Block Library

+We support two building block libraries.

+- **ZINCFrag:** For reproducible benchmark study, we propose a public building block library, which is a subset of ZINC22 fragment set.
+All fragments are included in AiZynthFinder's built-in ZINC stock.
+- **Enamine:** We support the Enamine building block library, which is available upon request at [https://enamine.net/building-blocks/building-blocks-catalog](https://enamine.net/building-blocks/building-blocks-catalog).
+We used the "Comprehensive Catalog" released at 2024.06.10 in the paper.

 ## Experiments